nyu-cds/python-concurrency/_episodes/03-threads.md

 > directory.
 Compare how long it takes to download these images with the `simple.py` and `procs.py` versions.
 {: .challenge}

 Running this script on the same machine used earlier results in a download time of 3.1 seconds!
-Thats 3 times faster than the `simple.py` example.
+That is 3 times faster than the `simple.py` example.
 While this is much faster, it is worth mentioning that only one thread was executing at a time throughout this process due to the GIL.
 Therefore, this code is concurrent but not parallel.
 The reason it is still faster is because this is an IO bound task.
 The processor is hardly breaking a sweat while downloading these images, and the majority of the time is spent waiting for the network.
 This is why threading can provide